IBM/blockchainbean2/README.md

 All documents that were used in the supply chain are available online, and can be found by clicking the view the blockchain button at https://www.ibm.com/thought-leadership/blockchainbean/

-In this code pattern we will create a blockchain app that increases visibility and efficiency in the supply chain of a coffee retailer using IBM Blockchain Platform 2.0 Beta.
+In this code pattern we will create a blockchain app that increases visibility and efficiency in the supply chain of a coffee retailer using IBM Blockchain Platform V2 Beta.
 We will use different transactions to show different possible actions for the different participants in the supply chain.
-This sample application will record all transactions on the IBM Blockchain V2 Beta, and enable a coffee retailer to ensure the customer that their coffee is organic and fair-trade.
+This sample application will record all transactions on the IBM Blockchain Platform V2 Beta, and enable a coffee retailer to ensure the customer that their coffee is organic and fair-trade.
 The code pattern can be useful to developers that are looking into learning more about creating applications that integrate supply chains with Hyperledger Fabric.

 When the reader has completed this code pattern, they will understand how to: